The Background: Fostering community is a team effort

 The solution: A straightforward 401(k) anchoring a robust benefits package

 Sexy Pizza found a partner in Human Interest.
 After researching his options, Peters was drawn to the affordable, flexible plans designed for small businesses.
 Since rolling out a 401(k) plan in June 2018, Sexy Pizza has seen nearly one-quarter of its 100 employees participate, an impressive feat considering that the average participation rate for food service workers is just 13%, according to the Bureau of Labor Statistics.
-Peters attributes this success to a combination of several key things:
+Peters attributes this success to a combination of several key factors:

-Taking an intentional approach to 401(k) plan design so that it encourages participation, such as offering a 4% safe harbor match to all employees
+-Taking an intentional approach to 401(k) plan design so that it encourages participation, such as offering a 4% safe harbor match to all employees

-Access to readily available educational resources and specialists from Human Interest, for example live and on-demand enrollment presentations
+-Access to readily available educational resources and specialists from Human Interest (for example, live and on-demand enrollment presentations)

 Spark the retirement conversation with first-time savers